SamiPerttu/fundsp/README.md

 as a stereo network simply by replacing its mono generators and filters with stereo ones, the graph notation remaining the same.

-FunDSP Composable Graph Notation was developed by Sami Perttu, with contributions from Benjamin Saunders.

 ## Basics